The Santa Fe Archaeological Society

-We’re about to begin another year and I hope that you will find our scheduled speakers and programs interesting and exciting.
-There will be one major change this year.
-We will now meet on the third Tuesday of each month, but still in the private room at the Pecos Trail Café (2239 Old Pecos Trail).
-As before, members can order from the menu and each diner will pay individually for their order.
-We will remain in the room for our public lectures.
-Members can arrive at 5:30 in order to mix and have a meal before the lecture begins uninterrupted at 7:30 pm.
+Another year is upon us and as your new president I hope that you will find our scheduled speakers and programs interesting and exciting.
+There is one major change this year.
+We are now asking that non-members who attend our monthly meeting make a voluntary contribution of $5.00 to attend the meeting.
+Such fees we receive will be used to defray any costs we incur with our programs.
+We will be meeting on the same schedule and the same location as last year: the 3rd Tuesday of each month, in the private room at the Pecos Trail Café (2239 Old Pecos Trail).
+As in the past, members can order from the menu and pay individually for their order.
+Members can arrive at 5:30 p.m. in order to mix and have a meal before the lecture begins, uninterrupted, at 7:30 p.m.

-For this October, our chapter is organizing a brown bag trip that offers a guided tour of Petroglyph National Monument on Albuquerque’s West Mesa.
-Our spring brown bag and annual excursion are still in the planning stages.
-We will also have a presence for International Archaeology Day at the Center for New Mexico Archaeology (October 15), joining with the Museum of New Mexico’s Office of Archaeological Studies.
-There will be demonstrations of prehistoric skills and hands-on opportunities.
+We will have a presence at International Archaeology Day, as we did last year, at the Center for New Mexico Archaeology on October 21st, joining with the Museum of New Mexico’s Office of Archaeological Studies.
+There will be lectures and demonstrations of prehistoric skills and hands-on opportunities.

 Our local chapter dues will remain the same at $15.00 per person and should be paid at the September meeting.
-If you can’t attend, please send that amount to our post office box.
-Dues for Archaeological Institute of America membership can be paid online at https://www.archaeological.org/join.
-Discounts are sometimes offered, so take a look.
+If you are unable to attend, please send that amount to our post office box.
+Dues for the Archaeological Institute of America membership can be paid online at https://www.archaeological.org/join.
+There are discounts in available some cases.

-I look forward to seeing you at this year’s lectures and events.
+I hope to see all of you at this year’s lectures and on our trips.
 Please contact me with any suggestions for trips or improvements to our programs.